 Our front porches are the welcome centres of our homes.
 These entrances frame our doors and offer clues about the kind of people we are, so it’s important that they look just right.

 However, it doesn’t just have to be about looks.
 If you play your cards right, you can ensure your front porch comes with a ton of other benefits too – from reduced energy bills to much-needed extra storage.

-Front porches are the welcome centres of our homes.
-These entrances frame our doors and offer clues about the kind of people we are.
-There are various designs on the market and a range of aesthetics to choose from, which is why we’ve put together these inspiring front porch ideas to help you work out exactly what you want and need when it comes to installing or renovating them.
+There are various front porch designs on the market and a range of aesthetics to choose from.
+Hence why we’ve put together these inspiring front porch ideas.
+Take a look and hopefully, it will help you to work out exactly what you want and need when it comes to installing, renovating or decorating your front porch.

-Open front porches are those built without solid fronts or sides.
-A classic example of a UK front porch is the timber frame, which is an elaborately designed structure with a triangular or lean-to roof, pillars, open beams and balustrades (used for both structural and decorative effect).
+Open porches are built without solid fronts or sides.
+Instead, they usually feature a triangular or lean-to roof, pillars, open beams and balustrades.

-Unlike their open counterparts, covered porches incorporate walls, windows and front doors.
-Similar in structure to open porches, they’re used as initial entrances and offer an extra storage solution.
+Similar in structure to open porches, they’re used as initial indoor entrances and offer an extra storage solution.
 They’re also a place people can take off their shoes before coming into the main house.

 Note: All porches come in a variety of materials, such as uPVC, brick, aluminium and various woods.
 If you’re building on a budget, compare the costs with our dedicated front porch cost guide.